 More than 120 students at these centres are currently enrolled in TAFE Queensland North (TQN) Certificate III, Certificate IV and Diploma courses, and more than 40 are enrolled in the Bachelor of Education course at James Cook University (JCU).

 RATEP offers four courses through the TAFE Queensland North (TQN) and James Cook University (JCU).
 Course candidate selection is based on criteria related to personal and academic suitability.

 TAFE Queensland North (TQN)

-TQN offers Certificates 3 and 4 in Education – Aboriginal and Torres Strait Islander, and a Diploma of Education – Aboriginal and Torres Starit Islander.
+TQN offers Certificates III and IV in Education – Aboriginal and Torres Strait Islander, and a Diploma of Education – Aboriginal and Torres Strait Islander.

-Certificate 4 is usually a six-month course but is offered over nine months to teacher aides as an on-the-job training program.
+Certificate IV is usually a six-month course but is offered over nine months to teacher aides as an on-the-job training program.

 Under the RATEP partnership, the Diploma of Education is equal to first year of the James Cook University Bachelor of Education and is offered to successful applicants who complete an assessment.
 Find out more about the TQN RATEP courses.

 James Cook University (JCU)

 JCU offers a Bachelor of Education, which is an additional three years of study.
 You can enrol if you have completed the Diploma in Education through TQN or have equivalent accreditation from JCU for previous study.
 Find out more about the JCU RATEP courses.